 A person should speak with a doctor about how to treat hepatitis C and reduce the risk of their condition worsening.

 It is very possible that the number of people with hepatitis C is much higher than estimates suggest, as some people do not know that they have the condition.

 - children born to a mother with hepatitis C

-- people who currently use or formerly used intravenous drugs
+- people who currently use or formerly used injectable drugs

-- any person taking clotting factor concentrated before 1987
+- any person taking clotting factor concentrates that manufacturers produced before 1987

 - any person who underwent a blood transfusion or solid organ transplant before July 1992

 - people with abnormal levels of alanine aminotransferase (ALT)

 A blood test can determine whether or not a person has HCV.